 Technically, girls have access to the same science resources as boys, but a girl’s pursuit of STEM can be a lonely road.
-The percentage of girls interested in technology drops from two-thirds in elementary school to one-third by high school, and the percentage of technology jobs filled by women has decreased from 37 percent in 1995 to 24 percent in 2017.
-It’s not surprising, but the repercussions are drastic.
+Despite equal access, the percentage of women pursuing STEM subjects in higher education is on the decline, with women achieving just 18 percent of new computer sciences degrees.
+And the percentage of tech-related jobs filled by women has decreased from 37 percent in 1995 to 26.7 percent in 2023.

 We can protect girls’ interest in STEM by providing female role models and an encouraging, hands-on community of like-minded future scientists.
 Fortunately, our area is rich in resources specifically aimed at supporting budding female scientists.

 Girls in Science connects middle school and high school girls with female scientists to offer real-world experiences in a variety of STEM fields, such as oceanography, neuroscience, paleobotany and spectroscopy.
 The middle school program meets one Sunday per month through the school year.

 The high school program is conducted in quarterly sessions.
 Priority is given to candidates with a strong desire to learn but who have limited access to positive science experiences.

 Both programs are free, with an application process that is open to all.

 Genome Hackers is a high school summer camp run by female graduate students in the University of Washington’s Genome Sciences department.
 The camp integrates biology and computer science with programming, lab techniques and DNA sequence analysis.

 Campers present their findings to the Genome Sciences department.
 Tuition for this unique one-week, half-day camp is only $50, and scholarships are available.
 Check the website in the spring or summer for 2023 registration information.